 All I can say is wow.
-The two of you worked so hard to preserve my innocence in a world that seems intent on corrupting it.
-And now that I’m out in the world, I realize just how precious of a gift your hard work was.
+The two of you worked hard to preserve my innocence in a world that seems so intent on corrupting it.
+And now that I'm out in the world, I realize just how precious a gift your hard work was.

 As a kid, my exposure to the world was limited to Kroger, since it was the only place with people that I didn't know from church or co-op.
 Greeting others with a smile was natural for me since you taught me that it was polite to acknowledge the presence of others.
 So, I would dutifully give people a smile and chirp out a “Hello!" as I passed them in the frozen food aisle.
 I did so out of duty until that duty became a habit, and that habit became a lifestyle.

-I always thought that the strangers’ initial look of shock was due to the fact that two 10-year-old girls were alone with a cart and piling it up with six gallons of milk.
+I always thought that the strangers' initial look of shock was due to the fact that two 10-year-old girls were alone with a cart that was loaded with six gallons of milk.
 Looking back, however, I wonder if their expression was not one of shock, but of humble surprise at being warmly greeted by two, little strangers.

 Walking through grocery stores today makes me sad, because my initial desire is to continue that behavior from my childhood at Kroger.
 But the world has grown older since then, and I am met with irritation instead of gratitude, and anger instead of shock.
 Out in the real world, people are expected to ignore other people.
 Unless of course, you need them for something.